Seanba/ohtm-page/README.md

-# simple-toastmasters-site
+# Simple Toastmasters Site
-A one-page site for a Toastmasters website
+This is an exmaple of a one-page Toastmasters website for my local club, Oak Hill Toastmasters.